 We knew that the majority of our time in the house would be spent lying on the bed staring out the window or cozying up with a cup of tea and a book in hand while nature bathing.

 The rest of the house was cozy and minimalistic with just the bare essentials of what we needed to spend our weekend Getaway.
 The kitchen area came stocked with plates, bowls, cups, mugs, silverware, cutlery, spices, and a tea kettle.
-The little pantry had plenty of snacks and drinks ready to be brewed such as tea, coffee and hot cocoa and ready for purchase at reasonable prices.
+The little pantry had plenty of snacks and drinks ready to be brewed such as tea, coffee, and hot cocoa ready for purchase at reasonable prices.
 The mini fridge also had plenty of space for all of the fruit and drinks that we brought up.

-The bathroom and shower were on the far side of the house away from the bed and was stocked with organic shampoo, body wash and conditioner that had a pleasant lemon scent.
+The bathroom and shower were on the far side of the house away from the bed and was stocked with organic shampoo, body wash, and conditioner that had a pleasant lemon scent.
 Right next to the bed was a small shelf with a few interesting books about camping and getting away along with a fairly useful radio.
 Hanging above the pillows was a lantern that we used at night when starting our fires.

 We reserved a house for two so our fire pit had two Adirondack chairs placed around it and a small picnic table that could seat about 4 people.
 There was also a bin with bundles of firewood and fire starters to purchase.
-The very first night we built a fire and roasted our complementary s’mores.
+The very first night we built a fire and roasted our complimentary s’mores.

 Overall, we greatly enjoyed our stay at Getaway.
 I personally felt less stressed and anxious by the minute while we relaxed in our tiny home and my significant other and I made really good memories spending time just the two of us away from everything.
 We have plans to head back shortly after the New Year and then at least once more as the weather warms up with a larger group.